 Do you want to know about the many types of cameras on the market?
-Are you interested in a rundown of every camera type, from DSLRs to mirrorless to medium format cameras?
+Are you interested in a rundown of every camera type, from DSLRs and mirrorless to medium format cameras?

 Because that’s what this article is all about.
 It’s dedicated to explaining the difference between nearly a dozen camera types.
 When you’ve finished, you’ll be an expert on the many camera types out there.

 And you’ll also have a sense of which camera type is best for you and which camera you should ultimately buy.

 1. Point and Shoot Cameras (AKA Compact Cameras)